radical-cybertools/ExTASY/README.md

 The API provides two modes of running tests. **checkenv** and **testjob**.
 Both the tests are recommended before submitting large workloads.

-You will have to two ENV variables.
+You will have to set an ENV variable.

 * RADICAL_PILOT_USERNAME  - username on the remote/target machine

-* RADICAL_PILOT_DBURL     - URL to the mongo db instance to be used for coordination of services

 1) **checkenv**